-•Study report produced at the end of the program is shared and further action is considered within the participants' organizations.
+Study report produced at the end of the program is shared and further action is considered within the participants' organizations.
+N/B: Contents are subject to change.

 Overall Goal:

 Strengthening the skills of the participants to promote effective enforcement of competition law and policy in their country, in order to enhance market economy.